 2. Discover Insights From Time-based Trends

-There are two general ways to look at the keyword data: stretched across over longer periods of time and shorter time periods.
+There are two general ways to look at the keyword data: stretched across over longer periods of time and viewing search interest by shorter time periods.

 Long Period Trends

 You can set Google Trends to show you the traffic trends stretching back to 2004.
 This is valuable for showing you the audience trends.

 - Upward long-term trends: If a trend is consistently going up, this means you need to focus energy on creating content for this trend.

 - Downward long-term trends: If the trend line is steadily moving down, it may signal that audience content consumption is changing.

 - Spikes that vary with regularity: Spikes in searches that come in regular intervals may indicate seasonal patterns to search queries.

 For example, review this five-year trend for WordPress the search term, WordPress the software, and WordPress.org: